 “Founded in 1988, My Friend’s Place is a nonprofit Resource Center offering a comprehensive continuum of care that includes free emergency resources such as food and clothing in combination with health, educational, and therapeutic services to over 1,800 homeless youth and their children each year.”

 I’ve been volunteering there for over a year and can’t tell you how incredible these folks are.
 If you’ve been looking for a great cause to bet behind, don’t hesitate to contact them.

-Incredible wines, delicious draft beers, and a solid menu make stopping by this place a must.
+Live music, solid food and one hell of a cocktail make stopping by this place a must.

-I think every music lover takes pride in putting together the perfect playlist.
-And though I’m no exception, I also enjoy the element of surprise that comes with the iPod Shuffle.
-This section is dedicated to random songs that I re-discovered while shuffling my music library.
+Every music lover takes pride in putting together the perfect playlist and though I’m no exception, I also enjoy the element of surprise that comes with the iPod Shuffle.
+This section is dedicated to the songs that I randomly re-discovered while shuffling my music library.

 - The Mother We Share by CHVRCHES – Super catchy indie/electro rock anthem.

 - You Shook Me by Led Zeppelin – Clocks in at over 6 minutes and you’ll still want more.

 - Mannish Boy by Muddy Waters – A blues riff and voice that will live on for eternity.

 - Be The Song by Foy Vance – A new folky favorite with tons of heart and soul.